 This weather vane, depicting a rooster, was observed on the island of Bornholm, Denmark.
 (Photo copyright © by Kaj Halberg)

-This one is from Föra Church, Öland, Sweden.
+This one was observed on a farm building in eastern Jutland, Denmark.
 (Photo copyright © by Kaj Halberg)

-Another rooster, seen on Källa Old Church, likewise on Öland.
+This one is found atop Källa Old Church, Öland, Sweden.
 (Photo copyright © by Kaj Halberg)

 Manor Jernit, near the town of Hammel, eastern Jutland, Denmark, was built in 1583 by nobleman Valdemar Parsberg, whose descendants owned it until the Danish-Swedish wars in the 1600s.
 In 1665, the ruined estate was purchased by treasurer Mogens Friis, who changed its name to Frijsenborg in 1672.